 Appendix B is just an extensive list of character names and is so incredibly useful.
 These are divided into sections by race, then broken down to male, female, and family or clan names.
-A few are further broken down by adult and child names (such as for elves) or by ethnicity (for humans).
+A few are further broken down by adult and child names (such as for elves) or by ethnicity (for regionally based/inspired characters).
 This is one reference I continue to come back to, whether I am looking for inspiration for character names or, more often, the name NPCs within a setting.

-Xanathar’s Guide to Everything might be the most useful resource for Dungeon Masters and players alike for 5th Edition.
+Xanathar’s Guide to Everything might be the most useful resource for Dungeon Masters and players alike for fifth edition.
 It is useful, clearly presented, and the additions create clarity for the game rather than muddy the water with confusing rules and non-viable character options.
 This is largely thanks to the massive undertaking in working with the community following the heavy reliance of Unearthed Arcana playtesters for the different subclasses that were explored throughout the playtest material in the year leading up to its publication.
-Xanathar’s Guide to Everything is a cornerstone of the foundation of my personal Dungeons and Dragons library, and is likewise for so many other Dungeon Masters I know, from the subclasses, to the rules for mechanics, skills, tools, and traps; to the lists of supplemental names lists, this book is certainly a must have for 5th Edition D&D.
+Xanathar’s Guide to Everything is a cornerstone of the foundation of my personal Dungeons and Dragons library, and is likewise for so many other Dungeon Masters I know, from the subclasses, to the rules for mechanics, skills, tools, and traps; to the lists of supplemental names lists, this book is certainly a must have for fifth edition D&D.

 Xanathar’s Guide to Everything is published by Wizards of the Coast.